Updated on 9th December, 2022 by Martin Astley

 A leak at the coupling can often be fixed by simply re-tightening the coupling.
 If this does not work, you will need to replace the olive inside the coupling.

 Loosen the nut between the feeder pipe and the radiator.
-Then open the bleeder valve at the top of the radiator to completely drain the radiator.
-Take the olive out of the radiator by removing the cap nut and fitting, coil PTEF tape around your new olive and put it back into place.
+Then open the bleeder valve at the top of the radiator to completely drain it.
+Take the olive out of the radiator by removing the cap nut and fitting.
+Coil PTEF tape around your new olive and put it back into place.

 Radiator leaks caused by corrosion